Aquilegia vulgaris: Description

-The five petaloid sepals of the flower can be oriented divergent or perpendicular to the floral axis.
+The five petaloid sepals of the flower can be oriented divergent from or perpendicular to the floral axis.
 These sepals are ovate to ovate-lanceolate in shape, coming to acute tips.
 The sepals of a flower are shorter than its petals, measuring between 15 mm and 30 mm long and 6 mm to 16 mm wide.
 The inner structure of the flowers form a cup-like appearance.

 Wild Aquilegia vulgaris, as with other Aquilegia, have five petals which possess nectar spurs, a form of nectar-bearing structure.
 The petals are medium-sized within the genus and are isotropic, with lengths and widths of between 22 mm and 34 mm.
 The broad portion (the limb) of the petal is shorter than its nectar spur.
 The limbs have broad, rounded ends and measure 10 mm to 14 mm long and 8 mm to 13 mm wide.
 The obconical spurs can be hooked or, more rarely, curved.
 The spurs range in length from 12 mm to 20 mm long and are between 4 mm and 8 mm at their opening (the throat).
-The spurs have an even tapper as they narrow towards their ends.
+The spurs have an even taper as they narrow towards their ends.

 Each flower features multiple stamens, which measure between 9 mm and 13 mm long.
 The fruit of the plant are follicles which are between 15 mm and 25 mm long.
-Members of Aquilegia produce largely quantities of seeds, which are black.
+Members of Aquilegia produce large quantities of seeds, which are black.
 A. vulgaris seeds have shiny surfaces and lack elaiosome (a fleshy mass present on some seeds).
 The species's seeds are between 2.2 mm and 2.5 mm long and have been recorded as weighing 1.53 mg.
 The plant's chromosome number is 2n=14.

 Ecology

-Aphids, a type of insect, are known to attack columbines.
+Aphids are known to attack columbines.
 This is particularly the case for A. vulgaris and hybrids closely related to it.
 Aphid infestations can result in stunted growth, sticky honeydew accumulations on the basal leaves, and flowers that are deformed or fail to open.

 Pollination can be achieved through pollinators visiting flowers to access the nectar stored in the spurs.
 Studies across European A. vulgaris populations have long identified visitation by bumblebees (Bombus).
 Hummingbirds have also been observed to visit cultivated specimens of the species.